-All employees and officers, under the Confidential Information and Invention Assignment Agreement signed when they joined the Company, and all directors, must maintain the confidentiality of confidential information entrusted to them by the Company or its suppliers, customers or partners, except when disclosure is authorized by the Company or required by laws, regulations or legal proceedings.
+All employees and officers, under the Confidential Information and Invention Assignment Agreement signed when they joined the Company, Company Third Parties when instructed by the Company to not use or disclose their confidential information except as authorized, and all directors, must maintain the confidentiality of confidential information entrusted to them by the Company or its suppliers, customers or partners, except when disclosure is authorized by the Company or required by laws, regulations or legal proceedings.
 As more fully described in the Confidential Information and Invention Assignment Agreement, "confidential information" includes, but is not limited to, non-public information that might be of use to competitors of the Company, or harmful to the Company or its customers, suppliers or partners if disclosed.
+This prohibition applies, both while working for the Company and after employment ends or, in the case of directors, while serving as director and after such director ceases to be a director.

 Whenever feasible, employees, officers and directors should consult the Compliance Officer or outside counsel if they believe they have a legal obligation to disclose confidential information.